Vish-afk/Budget-Tracker/README.md

 - **Expense Tracking**: Easily record your daily expenses with details such as category, date, and description.
 - **Budget Management**: Set monthly budgets for different expense categories and track your progress over time.
 - **Expense Categories**: Organize your expenses by categories for better management and reporting.

-- **Visual Reports**: Generate colorful charts and reports to visualize your spending patterns and trends.

 - **Responsive Design**: The app works seamlessly on both desktop and mobile devices for a consistent experience on any screen.

 ## Installation